 How to get in?

-Turn to the west off the main channel and pass into the south side of Dunboy Bay which is free of obstruction, keeping Colt Rock Perch, foul all round for 50 metres, to starboard whilst steering towards the shallow creek that leads to Dunboy House Hotel.
-The best approach is midway between Colt Rock and Dunboy Point where the latter has foul ground running off the shoreline for about 50 metres.
+Turn to the west off the main channel and pass into the south side of Dunboy Bay midway between Colt Rock and Dunboy Point, about 800 metres apart, with more than 8 metres LAT.
+Keep off Dunboy Point which has foul ground running off the shoreline for about 50 metres.
+Steering towards the shallow creek that leads to Dunboy House Hotel.

 The key rock to identify next is the mid-harbour Dunboy Rock that dries to 1.5 metres and is situated about 200 metres north of Dunboy Point.